 This is a good thing.
 It keeps you in the game.

-Creating this foundational content is the first step towards inbound marketing greatness.
-However, it begins to limit you when you start trying to establishing yourself as a thought leader.
-You start finding yourself writing so much that the quality goes down.
-You start losing focus on what your customers and readers care about.
-You start finding you are competing in both organic search and thought leadership against the Fortune 500 in your industry instead of your true competitors.
+Creating this basic content is the first step toward inbound marketing success.
+However, it can limit you when you try to establish yourself as a thought leader.
+You may find yourself writing so much that the quality decreases.
+You start to lose sight of what your customers and readers really care about.
+Instead of focusing on your real competitors, you end up competing in both organic search and thought leadership against Fortune 500 companies in your field.
 You become a utility player – a generalist.

 The best blogs, the ones that are living up to their full potential, know the basics of their industry.
 They establish they know them through their writing, but then they make a transition.
 They start focusing on their niche of expertise.
 This focus allows: